AbdullahO/tspdb/installation.md

 ## Testing tspdb

-1- Test the package through running the following command in psql terminal
+1- Test the package by running the following command in psql terminal
 ```sql
 SELECT test_tspdb();
 ```